reflex-dev/reflex-web/docs/hosting/deploy.md

     callout_text(
         text("Hosting is in Alpha.
 Please reach out to us on "), link("Discord", href=constants.DISCORD_URL),
-        text(" if you have an app ready to deploy and if we will give you an invitation code."), color_scheme="black",
+        text(" if you are ready to deploy and we will give you an invitation code."), color_scheme="black",
-        weight="bold"
+        font_weight="bold"
     ),
     size="3",
     color_scheme="blue",